syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ## Change the orientation of the PDF document

-You can change the page orientation of PDF while exporting by using `PdfDocument.pageSettings.orientation` property.
+You can change the orientation of a page in PDF document by using `PdfDocument.pageSettings.orientation` property.

-To change the page orientation, you need to get the exported `PdfGrid` by using `exportToPdfGrid` method and then draw that `PdfGrid` into a `PdfDocument` by changing the `PageSettings.Orientation` property of `PdfDocument`.
+To change the page orientation, you need to export the `SfDataGrid` to `PdfGrid` using `exportToPdfGrid` method and draw the exported `PdfGrid` into a `PdfDocument`.

 {% tabs %}
 {% highlight Dart %}